MJoergen/x16-nexys4ddr/src/main/ym2151/notes.md

 signal-to-noise ratio of 4192.
 With 6 dB for each bit, this corresponds to 72 dB.
 This is the constant C\_PDM\_WIDTH.

+## Exponential ROM

+A big part of the YM2151 is the envelope generator, the so-called ADSR-profile, consisting of Attack, Decay, Sustain (also called second Decay), and Release.
+The last three steps all employ exponential decay.
+One common way to implement the exponential decay is to store the sign and absolute logarithm of the value.
+The exponential decay can be implemented as a simple subtraction.

+As a consequence, we need an easy way to compute the exponential of a function.
+This is done by a ROM.
+So what should be the address and data widths of this ROM?
+Well, the output of the ROM is always a positive number, so must be augmented with the sign.
+Therefore the width of the ROM need only be 11 bits.
+This is the constant C\_EXP\_WIDTH.

 ## Sine Wave Generation